-This helps everyone feel like they can bring their full selves to work and be accepted.
+This helps everyone feel like they can bring their whole selves to work and be accepted.
 Why does sharing gender pronouns at work matter, and how can your company do it effectively and inclusively?
 Read on to find out.

-What are Gender Pronouns?
+What are gender pronouns?

 The most common pronouns are “she, her, hers” and “he, him, his,” but these are not the only options.
 People who are transgender or gender-nonconforming may use other pronouns, like “they, them, theirs,” that don’t conform to traditional binary gender categorizations.
 Here’s a great video from Buzzfeed on why pronouns matter.

 While these preferred gender pronouns might seem confusing if they’re new to you or your team at work, it’s worth making an effort to use them correctly.
 It just takes a little learning and sometimes a lot of practice.

-Most of us are accustomed to looking at a person and making a guess about their pronouns instinctively and then calling them by what we assume they prefer.
-Assuming that it can be inaccurate and harmful.
+Most of us are accustomed to looking at a person and making a guess about their pronouns instinctively and then calling them by what we assume they prefer—considering that it can be inaccurate and harmful.

 And guessing, or assuming, incorrectly makes the person being misgendered feel uncomfortable, and it’s not a pleasant experience for the person doing the misgendering either.
 Even though it’s not done on purpose, it’s still alienating and unkind.

-Cultural Change Starts from the Top
+Cultural change starts from the top

 So how can your business start to break out of the default binary gender assumption and start making your workplace more inclusive for everyone?
 Changes in your culture must be modeled from the top.

 What are some ways you can make sure all the employees in your business or group feel comfortable being open about their gender identity at work and sharing their pronouns?
 Here are some suggestions.
 You can find some more welcome ideas in the Human Rights Campaign’s Trans Toolkit for Employers.

-1. Share your own pronouns
+1. Share your pronouns

-More and more leaders are pre-emptively sharing their own pronouns to set a good example.
-You can add your pronouns to your email signature, your LinkedIn profile, or internal social media channels to set a strong example.
+More and more leaders are pre-emptively sharing their pronouns to set a good example.
+You can add your pronouns to your email signature, LinkedIn profile, or internal social media channels to set a strong example.

 2. Ask directly

-In introductions and icebreakers with people from other teams, you can start off by asking people to share their names, roles, and pronouns if they’re comfortable, to break the ice.
+In introductions and icebreakers with people from other teams, you can start by asking people to share their names, roles, and pronouns if they’re comfortable breaking the ice.
 Singling out one person to ask while not asking anyone else in the group is also uncomfortable for gender-nonconforming people, so make sure to avoid doing that in group settings.